Malacath-92/Proxy-PDF-Maker/README.md

 Opens a window with all available game-specific plugins.
 Use the checkboxes to enable or disable the plugins.

 ## Actions
-At the top of the options you can see an untitled section, which are all buttons do perform various actions.
+At the top of the options you can see an untitled section, which are all buttons that perform various actions.

-### Render Document
+### Render PDF
 When you're done getting your print setup, hit this button and it will make your PDF and open it up for you.
 Hopefully you can handle yourself from there.

 ### Save Project